mayaraalvesc/cebd1160_project_template/README.md

 ### Abstract
 The purpose of this project is to make an application of Big Data concepts like Machine Learning, Data Visualization and others.
 In this case was utilized a toy dataset with wine data to predict the classes of those wines.
 To make it possible and get in the final results was utilized an algoritm of Logistic Regression, with a great accuracy, making the solution reliable.
-4 sentence longer explanation about your research question.
-Include:

 ### Introduction